dmoskalenko-tv/pine_script_docs/source/essential/Drawings.rst

   drawing objects created with Pine code, they are essentially different entities.
   Drawing objects created using Pine code cannot be modified with mouse actions.

-The line, label and box drawings in Pine v4 allow you to create indicators with more sophisticated visual components, e.g., pivot points, support/resistance levels, zig zag lines, labels containing dynamic text, etc.
+The line, label, and box drawings in Pine v4 allow you to create indicators with more sophisticated visual components, e.g., pivot points, support/resistance levels, zig zag lines, labels containing dynamic text, etc.